vickykumarcodes/pesonal-library-scanner/README.md

   <img src="screenshot/demo.png" width="700" alt="App demo">
 </p>

 # 📚 Personal Library Scanner

-A project I built to scan physical books using a barcode image, fetch their metadata from public APIs, and store them in a local searchable library.
+A project I built to bridge my physical bookshelf with a digital library.

-The goal was to design a clean pipeline from image → ISBN → metadata → database, instead of just building a UI.
+I wanted something faster and more natural than manually typing book details — so I designed a pipeline that goes from **image → ISBN → metadata → database**.

+This project is as much about system design and data validation as it is about the interface.

 ---

-## 🔍 What it does
+## 🔍 What This App Does

-* Detects ISBN from a barcode image using `pyzbar`
+* Scans a book’s ISBN from a barcode image using **pyzbar**
-* Falls back to OCR (Tesseract) if barcode detection fails
+* Falls back to **OCR (Tesseract)** when barcode detection fails
-* Validates ISBN-13 using checksum logic
+* Validates ISBN‑13 using checksum logic
-* Fetches metadata from:
+* Fetches book metadata from:

   * Google Books API
   * Open Library API (fallback)
-* Stores books in a local SQLite database
+* Stores books in a local **SQLite** database
-* Prevents duplicates using a UNIQUE ISBN constraint
+* Prevents duplicate entries with a **UNIQUE ISBN constraint**
-* Provides a Streamlit interface to:
+* Provides a **Streamlit interface** to:

   * Upload barcode images
   * Review book details before saving
   * Search by title, author, or ISBN
-  * Delete entries
+  * Delete books from the library

 ---

-## 🧠 Design Approach
+## 🧠 Design Philosophy

-The project is structured in layers:

-UI (Streamlit)
+Rather than building just a UI, I focused on creating a clean, modular architecture.

+**UI (Streamlit)**
 ↓
-Pipeline (application logic)
+**Pipeline (application logic)**
 ↓
-Services (OCR + API calls)
+**Services (Barcode + OCR + APIs)**
 ↓
-Database (SQLite)
+**Database (SQLite)**

 Each module has a single responsibility:

-* `streamlit_app.py` → user interface
+* `streamlit_app.py` → User interaction
-* `pipeline.py` → coordinates scanning and storing
+* `pipeline.py` → Coordinates scanning & storage logic
+* `barcode.py` → Barcode decoding
-* `barcode.py` / `ocr.py` → ISBN extraction
+* `ocr.py` → OCR-based ISBN extraction
-* `app.py` → external API communication
+* `app.py` → External API communication
-* `database.py` → database schema and CRUD operations
+* `database.py` → Schema & CRUD operations

-The idea was to keep components independent and easy to modify.
+This separation keeps the system easy to debug, extend, and reason about.

 ---

-## 🧪 ISBN Validation
+## 🧪 ISBN Validation Strategy

-OCR output can be noisy.
+OCR output is often messy and unreliable.

-To avoid storing invalid data:
+To prevent corrupt or invalid entries:

-1. A regex pattern loosely detects ISBN-like strings.
+1. A regex pattern detects ISBN-like sequences
-2. The text is normalized to digits only.
+2. Text is normalized to digits only
-3. ISBN-13 checksum logic verifies correctness.
+3. ISBN‑13 checksum verification confirms validity

-This prevents false positives from random 13-digit numbers.
+This ensures random 13‑digit numbers don’t pollute the database.

 ---